EEN421/EEN421.github.io/_posts/QWEN.md

 # Act I: Prepare the Pi

-I'm running Raspberry Pi OS Trixie.
+I'm running **Raspberry Pi OS Trixie** — the latest 64-bit release, Lite variant, CLI only.
+No desktop environment burning cycles on a GPU that doesn't exist.

 Start with the usual housekeeping: